City Hall, George Town: History

 The history of George Town's municipal accommodations began in 1873, when a proposal to construct the Town Hall was first mooted.
 The construction of the Town Hall commenced in 1879 and was inaugurated in the following year, making it George Town's first municipal building.

 The Town Hall housed the local government for George Town, the Municipal Commission of George Town and served as a venue for social events for the European elite.
 However, the Municipal Commission soon deemed the office space within the Town Hall to be insufficient.
 Hence, plans were drawn up for the construction of another municipal building right next door.

 Tenders were called for the construction of the Municipal Offices in 1900.
 Lee Ah Chang, a local ethnic Chinese, won the contract with a bid amounting to $75,400 (Straits dollar).
 The Municipal Offices was built in the Edwardian Baroque and Palladian styles, which were popular at the time.

 By the time the Municipal Offices was completed in 1903, its construction cost had ballooned to $100,000 (Straits dollar).
 The Municipal Commission of George Town decided to covertly relocate from the Town Hall into the adjacent Municipal Offices, and that no inauguration ceremony was to be held.
 Since the completion of the Municipal Offices, the Town Hall took on a more social function.

 The Municipal Offices held the distinction of being one of the first buildings in Penang to be completely fitted with electric lights and fans.

 The Municipal Offices was renamed the City Hall in 1957, when George Town was declared a city by Her Majesty Queen Elizabeth II.
-Thus, the City Hall served as the seat of the George Town City Council until its eventual merger with the Penang Island Rural District Council to form the Penang Island Municipal Council in 1976.
-Even after this 1976 consolidation of Penang Island's two local councils, Penangites still referred to the building as the City Hall.
+Thus, the City Hall served as the seat of the George Town City Council until its eventual merger with the Penang Island Rural District Counci in 1974.
+Even after the consolidation of the local governments, Penangites still referred to the building as the City Hall.

 Today, the City Hall serves as the headquarters of the Penang Island City Council.